 There are several modifications that you can do in order to change this platform to your desired setup and capabilities, so don’t worry about modularity.
 But I must warn you, the PTR 91 is not comparable to the C308.
 This battle rifle is built way better and the company builds these the way they were meant to be made, by the same blueprints.
 They are not pieced together with random parts from the CETME and the G3s from all over.
 That can be dangerous and sketchy if you mess it up.
 Personally I would never gamble with the chance that they may have put a rifle together wrong.
 But it is your choice to decide: price or quality, as always.

-For around $1000, you cant really go wrong with this rifle.
-The mags are cheap, the parts are all over, and the company is quick to help.
+For around $1000, you can’t really go wrong with the PTR 91.
+The mags are cheap, the parts are all over, and PTR Industries is quick to help.
 Check them out here.

 David Served in the USMC, deployed twice, and got wounded.
 Retired and moved to Alaska.
 Has a passion for reviewing and testing guns and gear of all kinds.
 Enjoys working to dispel myths and show that you can train and practice in a realistic, safe, and practical way.